marzi-heidari/marzi-heidari/README.md

 Interested in
 - 💻 &nbsp; Coding
-- 🤖 &nbsp; Machine Learning and NLP
+- 🤖 &nbsp; Machine Learning

 Nice to meet you!